 We rounded out our Island tour with two scenic multi-day road trips making a figure-eight from east to west and back again.
 We loosely followed the coastline, stopping at far-flung Point Prim to see the province’s oldest lighthouse, waded into the sandy waters at Cape Bear, reluctantly passed up Michael Smith’s incredibly tempting (expensive) seafood experience at the famous Inn at Bay Fortune, and washed away the heat (and our seafood sorrows) at Basin Head Provincial Park with an ice-cold shower.

-We drove into the night to Cable Head East where we wandered down a dirt path out to the water’s edge where we slept the night and revelled in a stunning sunrise over the glowing red cliffside.
+We drove into the night toward Cable Head East where we wandered down a dirt path out to the water’s edge, slept the night, and revelled in a stunning sunrise over the glowing red cliffside.
 Day two led us back ‘home’ toward Charlottetown, with a brief stop in Greenwich and a trip down memory lane as we drove the section of The Confederation Trail we had biked just days before.